grant-olson/grant-olson.github.io/_posts/2023-05-25-saturn-2-protective-cover.md

 aimed more at the tabletop miniatures crowd.

 I noticed that this film was starting peel off at the edges.
 So I got back to wondering if this film was supposed to come off.
+Infuriatingly I couldn't find any pictures of the base of the build plate on Elegoo's site to see what the installed plate was supposed to look like.
 Searching on the exact term eventually got me to a few pages on reddit forums where people were talking and saying the film should come off.
-Infuriatingly I couldn't find any pictures of the base of the build plate on Elegoo's site.

 So I'm creating this page to hopefully create something definitive that will show in in search results for others who have this problem.
 It's a